MadalinDolca/TrackerLocationSender/README.md

 # 🖲️ TrackerLocationSender

 This app obtains the current location of the device and sends it to a MQTT broker every 5 seconds (or every 15 minutes through a WorkManager).
+The location would be consumed by [TrackerLocationConsumer](https://github.com/MadalinDolca/TrackerLocationConsumer).

+🗓️ Developed during a summer intership at Cognizant

 <img src="art/app.png" width="500px"/>